Interpreting portfolio performance: 3 reasons why your return figures seem incorrect (but actually aren’t)

 Any changes you make to the Open + Closed Positions are saved in your portfolio, so they are pre-set the next time you login.

-Free plan clients may only report on Open Positions.
-You’ll want to upgrade to a Paid plan to unlock reporting on Open + Closed Positions.
+On the Portfolio Overview page, Free plan clients may only report on Open Positions.
+You’ll need to upgrade to a Paid plan to report on Open + Closed Positions on this page.

 If you’ve confirmed the date range and Open + Closed positions settings and your portfolio performance returns still seem off, the issue is likely due to Sharesight annualising your returns.
 For more information please refer to our Calculation Methodology help page.